osmphp/admin/docs/05-specifications/01-objects.md

     }

-## Object Types

-Some records of the same table may have different structure.

-For example, simple products and configurable products have many common properties that can be put into the base `Product` class, but some other properties differ.
-For example, a configurable product specifies properties that a user should specify while ordering a product, and a list of the underlying simple products that will actually be shipped:

-    /**
-     * @property string[] $config_properties
-     * @property Product[] $config_products
-     */
-    class Configurable extends Product
-    {

-    }

-## Database Schema

-### Table Name
+## Table Columns

-By default, the table name is inferred from the short class name.
-For example, `Product` instances are stored in `products` table.
+Records of the same class are stored in one table.
+For example, all product objects are stored as records in the `products` table.

-You may specify the table name using `#[Table]` attribute:
+The table name is inferred from the short class name, `Product`.
+You can specify a custom table name using the `#[Table]` attribute:

     /**
      * ...